ericcornelissen/svgo-action/README.md

 #### Limit Runs

-Even though this Action won't do anything if a push or Pull Request does not touch any SVG files, you may want the Action to run only when an SVG has actually changed.
-To do this you can change the Workflow file that uses this Action to be triggered only when SVG files change.
-Update the `on:` value for `pull_request` and/or `push` as follows:
+Even though this Action won't do anything if a push or Pull Request does not touch any SVGs, you may want the Action to run only when an SVG has actually changed.
+To do this you can change the Workflow file that uses this Action to be triggered only when SVGs change.
+Update the value of `pull_request` and/or `push` as follows:

 > :warning: This will cause the entire Workflow to be run only when an SVG
 > changes.
 Steps that should run for every push or Pull Request must be